II.F. ADMINISTRATIVE OFFICER

 II.F.3.
 TERM OF OFFICE

 The Administrative Officer succeeds to the position after a one-year term as Assistant Administrative Officer.
 After two years as Administrative Officer, the incumbent returns to the position of Assistant Administrative Officer for one final year.
 An incumbent may not succeed herself or himself. (rev. 3/2011)

 II.F.4.
 ANNUAL EVALUATION; REAPPOINTMENT

 The Board gives the Administrative Officer an annual performance evaluation duringthe fall Board meeting.
 The Board appoints or reappoints the Administrative Officer at the annual meeting, for up to a total of four years.
 After the first, second, and third terms, the Board will assume that the Administrative Officer is interested in seeking reappointment for another term unless notified in writing by the incumbent thirty days prior to the fall Board meeting.
-If such notification is not received, the vote on reappointment shall be taken following the performance evaluation.
-The incumbents shall be notified of the reappointment decision in writing.
+If such notification is not received, the vote on reappointment shall be taken at the annual meeting.
+The incumbent shall be notified of the reappointment decision in writing. (rev. 3/2016)

 II.F.5.
 HONORARIUM/REIMBURSEMENT/PER DIEM

 The Administrative Officer receives an honorarium, gratis MLA regular membership, MLA annual meeting early-regular-member registration, and is reimbursed for expenses incurred in connection with Association business, including transportation, lodging, and a per diem for meals (up to half of the rate set by the US General Services Administration).
 Reimbursement for travel by car includes the cost of gas, tolls, and parking rather than the IRS mileage rates, not to exceed the cost of reasonable airfare.
 Expenses covered for the Board meeting held before the MLA Annual Meeting are lodging and half per diem only, limited to the days of the Board meeting.
 Reimbursement is limited to those expenses not covered by the Administrative Officer’s institution.
 Requests for reimbursement, accompanied by receipts for transportation and lodging, are submitted to the President. (rev. 3/2009) (rev. 3/2011) (rev. 3/2014) (rev. approved 5/2013, updated 7/2018)

 II.F.6.
 BUDGET REQUEST